-Anti-Ragging Committee is the Supervisory and Advisory Committee on matters of planning action for building and preserving a culture of ragging-free environment in the University Campus.
+Anti-ragging Committee is the Supervisory and Advisory Committee on matters of planning action for building and preserving a culture of ragging-free environment in the University Campus.

-Anti Ragging Committee ensures safety through regular actions like checking Hostels, Buses, Canteens, Classrooms and other places of student congregation, for any incident of Ragging.
+Anti-ragging Committee ensures safety through regular actions like checking Hostels, Buses, Canteens, Classrooms and other places of student congregation, for any incident of ragging.

-We have special Mentorship programs where each student has an individual mentor, helping the student settle in the campus.
+We have special Mentorship programmes where each student has an individual mentor, helping the student settle in the campus.
 A mentor has a very important part in instilling life values that help students stay away from any negative influences.

 We have a dedicated woman’s cell that looks after the female students and also arranges regular women empowerment activities that help in creating a safe and secure environment.

-Anti Ragging Committee is involved in designing strategies and action plan for curbing the Menace of Ragging in the University by adopting activities like awareness campaign for students through talks highlighting the negative consequences of ragging.
+Anti-ragging Committee is involved in designing strategies and action plan for curbing the menace of ragging in the University by adopting activities like awareness campaign for students through talks highlighting the negative consequences of ragging.